wumpyproject/drc-spec/docs/specification.md

-Keys' TTL MAY be updated through the `EXPIRE` command at the discretion of each implementation however the value passed SHOULD be the one defined in this specification.
-If the user has explicitly overriden the expiries of keys, that should be the value passed to `EXPIRE`.
+Keys' TTL MAY be updated through the `EXPIRE` command at the discretion of each implementation however the value passed SHOULD be the one defined in this specification, or - if the user has overriden the value - the value provided by the user.